CVE ROLL · Q2 2026

 Retrospective inspection.
 Alerts after transfer, not during.

-Post-decryption, inside the rendered session.
-Sees the fields the user and the agent both see.
+See inside the session.
+Operate post-decryption, inside the rendered session.
+See the fields the user and the agent both see.

-Observes input events, automation hooks, API-call origins.
-Distinguishes synthetic actions from human ones.
+Know who acted.
+Observe input events, automation hooks, and API-call origins.
+Distinguish synthetic actions from human ones.

-Policy fires at the moment of read, paste, upload, download, before data leaves the surface.
+Enforce in real time.
+Fire policy at the moment of read, paste, upload, download — before data leaves the surface.

-Sees every app the user (and their agents) touches.
-Enforces consistently across sanctioned and unsanctioned alike.
+Cover everything.
+See every app the user (and their agents) touches.
+Enforce consistently across sanctioned and unsanctioned alike.

 ▌ Worked Example · McKinsey "Lilli" · March 2026